-Welcome to the first newsletter of 2017.
-Today I have a free downloadable workbook that I’ll explain more about below.
+Welcome to the first newsletter of the new year.
+Today I have a free downloadable workbook that I’ll explain more about here.

 A new year brings a natural opportunity to reflect on the year that just passed and to consciously set intentions for one that is coming up.
 My meditation teacher always warned that if you don’t set your own vision for your life, you will be living the vision of someone else.
 I have lived other people’s visions of what life should be and I prefer to set my own course!

 For this reason, I started keeping journals of my goals, plans, and desired lifestyle when I started meditating regularly.
 When I look back through my journals I can see that everything I’ve done, including Young Yoga Masters, Ambassador Yoga and even finding my husband, were shaped by the intentions I wrote in my visioning journals.